Automatic language translation

 The exception is where NCAT orders a hearing or any part of a hearing be held in private, or NCAT makes a suppression or non-publication order.
 NCAT will only make such an order if it considers it necessary to avoid harm or it is in the interests of justice.

-In certain types of cases, NCAT will automatically protect personal information to safeguard the people involved in the case.
-This occurs in cases involving children, adoption, guardianship, financial management, medical treatment, victims of crime, and privacy complaints.
+In some types of cases, NCAT automatically protects personal information.
+This includes cases about children, adoption, guardianship, financial management, medical treatment, victims of crime, and privacy complaints.

-If you have genuine privacy concerns about any information, documents or evidence you need to provide to NCAT, you can request a confidentiality order.
+If you have genuine privacy concerns about any information, documents or evidence you need to give to NCAT, you can ask for a confidentiality order.

 A confidentiality order restricts access to information about the case.
-This may include the name and details of any party, witness or other person, or details of confidential information or documents provided to NCAT.
+This might include the names or personal information of parties, witnesses or others involved, as well as any sensitive information or documents provided to NCAT.

 NCAT makes decisions based on information provided by family members, friends, health professionals, social workers and others.
 This includes written reports, letters or verbal information provided to the Tribunal.